yardnsm/gohever/README.md

 * Nice [testutils](./testutils) for making testing the client way easier;
 * Automatic handling of authentication - you don't need to call `Authenticate()` at all!

+> [!WARNING]
-⚠️ **This project was meant to be used for educational purposes only.
-I am not affiliated with Hever in any way.**
+> This project was meant to be used for educational purposes only.
+I am not affiliated with Hever in
+> any way.

 #### A note on `testdata`